Jeremiah9000/Poker-with-Python/README(videos explaining code).md

 download the "cards" folder and make sure it is in the same directory where you launch the 'texas_holdem_poker v0.1.py' file.

-All the other folders are modulations of all the objects/functions.
+All the other files are modulations of all the objects/functions.
 This is something I should have done in the first place, but I am still learning.